What To Do About a Millipede Invasion

 - Use screens on windows that are left open.

 - Inspect the perimeter of your home or office annually to look for cracks and gaps that insects could use to access your space.

 - Clean up clutter in basements and crawl spaces, especially organic matter that would provide shelter and food.

 If millipedes invade your indoor space, try a DIY pest control method like vacuuming or sweeping them up.

-But keep in mind that a millipede invasion is a sign that other pests are attracted to your property and able to get inside.
+But keep in mind that an invasion is a sign that other pests such as asian beetles and carpenter ants are attracted to your property and able to get inside.

-Schedule a free estimate consultation with a YardDoc pest control technician.
-We offer holistic solutions to stop millipedes and other bugs, insects, and rodents before they become a problem.
+Schedule a free quote with a YardDoc pest control technician.
+We offer holistic solutions to stop a millipede invasion, and other bugs like cockroaches before they become a problem.

 Take a look at our happy customer reviews, then browse our blog for more tips.